 For some businesses, an award against the individual or company making defamatory statements may also provide satisfaction and public recognition and redeem the individual or company's reputation.

 Internet Defamation Attorney

-The Katz Law Group P.C. has more than 36 years of experience representing businesses across Massachusetts and New England.
+The Katz Law Group has 36 years of experience representing businesses across Massachusetts and New England.
 This includes slander, libel, and defamation claims that can be damaging to founders, owners, and the company's reputation.
 If your company is facing an attack from libelous online claims, contact an experienced Massachusetts business litigation attorney.
 Contact the Katz Law Group today.